 a.
 Rudder control As required b.
 THROTTLE As required, carefully a.
 THROTTLE As required, carefully b.
-TRIM As required If yo If you cannot control the aircraft in the longitudinal direction by means of PITCH trim: с.
-Wing flaps Carefully use for attitude change (use incremental positions of flaps if required) (see Chapter 7.7) If you cannot control the aircraft in the longitudinal direction: d.
-RESCUE SYSTEM actuator ACTIVATE according to Chapter 3.13.4
+TRIM As required If you cannot control the aircraft in the longitudinal direction by means of TRIM : C. Wing flaps Carefully use for attitude change (use incremental positions of flaps if required by holding the flaps lever in desired position)